-The proportions used for the logos must be used in a way that the URBACT IV logo and the financial statement ('Co-funded by the European Union Interreg') are visible and easy to read at all times.
+The URBACT IV logo and the financial statement ('Co-funded by the European Union Interreg') has to be visible and easy to read at all times.

 If a beneficiary needs to produce smaller items, the URBACT Joint Secretariat should be contacted to advice.
 This comprehends goodies as USB sticks, pencils and pens.